chris-short/devopsish.com/content/post/105/index.md

 [Arrest of Top Huawei Executive Could Roil Trade Talks with China](https://foreignpolicy.com/2018/12/07/arrest-of-top-huawei-executive-could-roil-trade-talks-with-china/) — Shit got real between the West and China this week.

-[Police: 22-Year-Old Found Dead Inside Google’s NYC Office](https://newyork.cbslocal.com/2018/12/08/22-year-old-found-dead-google/) — This is very odd for a 22-year-old.
+[Police: 22-Year-Old Found Dead Inside Google's NYC Office](https://newyork.cbslocal.com/2018/12/08/22-year-old-found-dead-google/) — This is very odd for a 22-year-old.
 I did a little digging into the person's social media and literally found nothing outside of the norm.
 Seemed like an okay character.

 [Neil DeGrasse Tyson Accused Of Sexual Misconduct By Four Women](https://www.buzzfeednews.com/article/azeenghorayshi/neil-degrasse-tyson-sexual-allegations-four-women) — Neil DeGrasse Tyson, Dirtbag Supreme.